Percentage rollouts

 Contexts are designed to let you target different types of entities, such as devices and organizations, precisely.
 However, if your application requires a user login, you will probably use a "user" context, at least for some of the attributes you are storing.
 When your application has both anonymous and logged-in states, you want to maintain the customer experience across both states.

-To associate pre-login (anonymous end user) behaviors with post-login (known end user) behaviors to get a singular view of a user flow, you can set an attribute in a "user" context and set your percentage rollouts to roll out based on that attribute.
+The first approach uses single contexts.
+You can set an attribute in a user context and set your percentage rollouts to roll out based on that attribute.

 Here's how to do this:

-- Store a unique identifier for the anonymous user into a cookie.
+1. Store a unique identifier for the anonymous end user.
 A session ID or UUID works well.

-custom attribute. - For all flags, or for those that may affect logged out users, set your flags to serve percentage rollouts based on the
+3. For all flags, or for those that may affect logged out users, set your flags to serve percentage rollouts based on the uniqueId attribute.

-To learn more about anonymous users, read Anonymous users.
+To learn more about anonymous contexts, read Anonymous contexts.

-Alternatively, you can use an attribute in a non-user context and set flags' percentage rollouts based on that attribute.
+The second approach uses multi-contexts.
+You can use an attribute, such as the context key, in a non-user context and set flags' percentage rollouts based on that attribute.

 Here's how to do this:

-- Store a unique identifier for the anonymous end user in a different kind of context, such as a device context.
+1. Store a unique identifier for the anonymous end user as the context key in a different kind of context, such as a device context.
 A device ID or UUID works well.

-- Target the end user based on this unique identifier while they are not yet logged in.
+2. Target the end user based on this context key while they are not yet logged in.

-To learn more, read Identifying and changing contexts.
+To learn more, read Multi-contexts and context instances.